edwardzcl/Spiking_Networks_with_Negative_Spike_Dynamics/README.md

 ## More question:<br>
 - There might be a little difference of results for multiple training repetitions, because of the randomization.
-- Please feel free to reach out here or email: xxx@xxx, if you have any questions or difficulties.
+- Please feel free to reach out here or email: 1801111301@pku.edu.cn, if you have any questions or difficulties.
 I'm happy to help guide you.